evidentlyai/evidently/docs/book/reference/all-tests.md

 | TestShareOfOutListValues(column_name='cat_column')    | Column-level. <br><br> Tests the share of values in a given column that are out of list.  |  **Required**: <br>column_name <br><br>**Optional**:<br> values: List[str]<br><br>*standard parameters* | Expects all values to be in the list. <br><br>**With reference**: the test fails if the column contains values out of the list (as seen in reference). <br>**No reference**: N/A |
 | TestColumnQuantile(column_name='num_column', quantile=0.25) | Column-level. <br><br> Tests that a defined quantile value is within the expected range. |  **Required**: <br>column_name <br> quantile <br><br>**Optional**:<br> *standard parameters* | Expects +/-10%.<br><br>**With reference**: the test fails if the quantile value is over 10% higher or lower. <br>**No reference**: N/A |

-# Data drift
+# Data Drift

+**Defaults for Data Drift**.
 By default, all data drift tests use the Evidently [drift detection logic](data-drift-algorithm.md) that selects a different statistical test or metric based on feature type and volume.
 You always need a reference dataset.

-To modify the logic or select a different test, you should pass a DataDrift [Options](../customization/options-for-statistical-tests.md) object.
+To modify the logic or select a different test, you should set [data drift parameters](../customization/options-for-statistical-tests.md).

 | Test  | Description | Parameters | Default test conditions |
 |---|---|---|---|